Home » Industry Watch

 Avie: Good enough.
 It's a deal.
 Bye!

-As the day these two NeXT icons walked was not just any old day but the day before Apple were to celebrate their thirtieth anniversary, founded as they were on April Fools 1976, and as the Apple PR website has a press release for Tevanian's departure but none to be found for the departure of Rubinstein, Apple PR were asked for the location of the formal notice for Rubinstein.
+As the day these two NeXT icons walked was not just any old day but the day before Apple were to celebrate their thirtieth anniversary, founded as they were on April Fools 1976, and as the Apple PR site has a press release for Tevanian's departure but none to be found for the departure of Rubinstein, Apple PR were asked for the location of the formal notice for Rubinstein.

 There was no reply.